 Vineyard area 2019: 493 ha · 2 districts · 4 collective vineyard sites · 17 individual sites

 Marketing: Most of the region's vines are tended by part-time wine-growers who deliver their crop to the regional cooperative cellars in Meissen.
 There are a handful of private wine estates that produce and sell their own wine.
 The state-owned cellars in historic Schloss Wackerbarth (1730) in Radebeul and the region's oldest estate at Schloss Proschwitz (privately owned) are Sachsen's largest estates.
-Saxon wines are rarities, available in very limited quantities, and nearly all are consumed by locals.
+Sachsen wines are rarities, available in very limited quantities, and nearly all are consumed by locals.

 Signposted routes through wine country: Sächsische Weinstraße (driving), which is also the starting point for the hiking trail through the vineyards · Elberadweg (cycling road)